Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Experimental Evaluation

-Tab. \ref{tab:overview1} shows the top-1 validation accuracies and accuracy differences achieved by MARViN (*) and MuPPET (') for both quantized training on CIFAR100, and a float32 basis.
+Tab. \ref{tab:overview1} shows the top-1 validation accuracies and accuracy differences achieved by AdaPT and MuPPET for both quantized training on CIFAR100, and a float32 basis.
 Tab. \ref{tab:overview2} shows results for training on CIFAR10.
-As can be seen in the tables, MARViN is capable of quantized training to an accuracy comparable to float32 training, and in $50\%$ of the examined cases even surpassed the baseline accuracy.
-MARViN does so while requiring on average $25\%$ less epochs compared to MuPPET.
-The chosen experiments furthermore illustrate that MARViN delivers this performance independent of the underlying DNN architecture or the dataset used.
+As can be seen in the tables, AdaPT is capable of quantized training not only to an accuracy comparable to float32 training but even reaches or surpasses iso-accuracy in all examined cases.
+The chosen experiments furthermore illustrate that AdaPT delivers this performance independent of the underlying DNN architecture or the dataset used.

 Fig. \ref{fig:eval_resnet20_c100_wl} and \ref{fig:eval_alexnet_c100_wl} display word length usage over time for individual layers for ResNet20 and AlexNet on CIFAR100.
 In both cases, we observe that individual layers have different precision preferences dependent on progression of the training, an effect that is particularly pronounced in AlexNet.
-For ResNet20, the word length interestingly decreased in the second half of training, which we conjecture is attributable to sparsifying L1 regularization leading to a reduction in irrelevant weights, that would otherwise offset the KL heuristic used in the PushDown Operation.
+For ResNet20, the word length interestingly decreased notably in the middle of training and later decreased, which we conjecture is attributable to sparsifying L1 regularization as well as the wordlength/sparsity penalty introduced in sec. \ref{sec:marvin} leading to a reduction in irrelevant weights, that would otherwise offset the KL heuristic used in the PushDown Operation.

-Tabs. \ref{tab:overview3} and \ref{tab:overview4} show MARViNs estimated speedups vs. our float32 baseline (100 epochs, same number of gradient accumulation steps and batch size as MARViN trained models) and MuPPETs float32 baseline.
-MARViN training achieves speedups comparable with SOTA solutions on our own baseline and outperforms MuPPET on MuPPETs baseline in every evaluated scenario.
-Unfortunately, the code provided by MuPPET could not be executed so we were unable to apply MuPPET to the more efficient MARViN baseline.
+Tabs. \ref{tab:overview3} and \ref{tab:overview4} show AdaPTs estimated speedups vs. our float32 baseline (100 epochs, same number of gradient accumulation steps and batch size as AdaPT trained models) and MuPPETs float32 baseline.
+AdaPT achieves speedups comparable with SOTA solutions on our own baseline and outperforms MuPPET on MuPPETs baseline in every scenario.
+Unfortunately, MuPPETs code base could not be executed so we were unable to apply MuPPET to the more efficient AdaPT baseline and were limited to comparing against results provided by the original authors.
+We used our performance model for simulating MuPPETs performance based on the precision switches stated in the MuPPET paper because MuPPETs authors did not publish their performance model.
+An overview over the reduction of computational costs through ASGD relative to a float32 baseline is provided by fig .\ref{fig:asgd_costs} as well